What is an SLO?

 What is eLumen?

-The most challenging aspect of academic assessment is collecting data.
-With eLumen software, collecting data for assessment embeds seamlessly to the process of day to day teaching and learning.
 NOCE uses eLumen software to centrally manage assessment projects using flexible rubrics and to collect evidence through multiple methods.
 This data allows assessment to become part of the continuous improvement plan.

 Student Learning Outcomes Annual Report